GETI insight: Careers are shaped by constraint, not choice

 FIFO is when workers are flown to a remote work site, stay there for a set period (according to shift/roster), then fly back home when it’s done.

 FIFO work continues to deliver the strongest and fastest earning outcomes.
-But its dominance is not accidental, nor is it purely financial.
+This is largely due to:

 Research data shows that when fewer professionals are prepared to deploy, employers respond by loading compensation with financial incentives, including longer rosters, location allowances and retention premiums.